uutzinger/airquality/Readme.md

 When wireless connection is lost, the wifi driver scans for available networks and reestablishes the connection.
 Up to 3 netids can be setup.

 The software currenlty works with **multiple separate i2c buses**.
 The software **scans** all availabel pins for i2c devices and **identifies the pin configuration for SCL and SDA** for the supported sensors.
 The motivation to provide multiple ports was that some breakout boards affect the proper operation of others boards.
 For example LCD display corrupts within 12-24hrs time frame.
 SPS30 does not properly reset after program upload.
 MLX sensor sometimes reports excessive or negative temperature.
 ESP8266 Arduino frame work does not provide independent i2c interfaces and all share one single layer.
 Its not possible to run multiple i2c ports at different clock speeds and with different clock stretching simultanously.
-However before each communication one can switch to differnt SCL and SDA pins.
+However before each communication one can switch to differnt SCL and SDA pins and set the clock speed.

 Most **settings** are stored in EEPROM and can be changed at runtime.
 Over the air programming **OTA**, **JSON** encoding, **HTTP firmware updater** (http://host:8890/firmware), **telnet** interface, **HTTP** server are provided and can be enabled/disabled.